samuelcolvin/notbook/README.md

 An argument that [Jupyter Notebooks](https://jupyter.org/) are conceptually flawed just as spreadsheets are - **the (python) world needs a successor.**

 To try and convince you of that I've built a quick demo of on alternative.
+TL;DR [here's](https://samuelcolvin.github.io/notbook/) an example of the kind of document that's generated.

-But before I show you that, I need to convince you notebooks have fundamental problems...
+But before you look at that, I should convince you notebooks have fundamental problems...

 ---